-The term 'Extendable Commercial Paper (XCP)' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Extendable Commercial Paper (XCP)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Extendable Commercial Paper, also known by its acronym XCP, represents a promissory note that is unsecured and comes with a set maturity date which can not be longer than 270 days.
 This paper is also a money market form of security that major corporations issue and sell to raise funds for their short term needs, such as payroll obligations.
 The paper is backed by a corporate promise to pay back the face value on date of maturity, which the note itself specifies.
 Alternatively it could be secured by the bank which issues it.